Advisors - July 19, 2022

 Harness Volatility & Create Opportunity

+While current volatility is high in comparison to pre-COVID years, the VIX has calmed down considerably since its early 2020 spike.
 So why does it feel like the markets have never been more volatile?

-Volatility may be here to stay, but it’s not synonymous with losses.
-Finding the winners of 2019 may require a little more digging, but they’re still out there.
+Even if volatility is here to stay, it doesn’t have to be synonymous with losses.
+Finding the winners of 2022 amidst the rotating headlines may require a little more digging, but they’re still out there.

 Interested in adding YCharts to your technology stack?
 Sign up for a 7-Day Free Trial.